Indiscernibles in monadically NIP theories: Distality in hereditary classes and monadic distality

 $(\Ra)$ Suppose $\CC$ has bounded twin-width.
 Then it admits an order-expansion $\CC^<$ with bounded twin-width (see \cite[Fact 2]{simon2021ordered}).
 Then $\CC^<$ is monadically NIP, and thus so is $\CC$.

 $(\La)$ Suppose $\CC$ admits a monadically NIP order-expansion $\CC^<$.
 Then $\CC^<$ has bounded twin-width, which is preserved by reducts, so $\CC$ has bounded twin-width. \end{proof}

 Classes with bounded twin-width include, for example, the class of planar graphs, and more generally every graph class determined by forbidden minors (other than the class of all graphs) \cite{bonnet2021twin}.
-The second part of the following result generalizes \cite{przybyszewski2023distal}, which showed a strong honest definition for the edge relation, although \cite{przybyszewski2023distal} also gives an explicit bounds (as a function of the twin-width) on the complexity of the cell decompositions arising from the honest definition, which we do not.
+The second part of the following result generalizes \cite{przybyszewski2023distal}, which showed a strong honest definition for the edge relation in graph classes of bounded twin-width, although \cite{przybyszewski2023distal} also gives explicit bounds (as a function of the twin-width) on the complexity of the cell decompositions arising from the honest definition, which we do not.

 Putting together the various results of this section, we obtain the following.

 \begin{theorem} Let $\CC$ be a hereditary class of binary relational structures with bounded twin-width.
 Then $\CC$ admits a distal order-expansion, and thus so does every model of $Th(\CC)_\forall$.
 In the distal order-expansion of $\CC$, every formula admits a strong honest definition. \end{theorem} \begin{proof} Let $\CC$ be as assumed, and let $\CC^<$ be an order-expansion that is monadically NIP.
 By \cite[Proposition 2.5]{EMonNIP}, every model of $Th(\CC^<)_\forall$ is monadically NIP and so is distal by Lemma \ref{lem:ord dist}.
 By Lemma \ref{lemma:dist exp}, every model of $Th(\CC)_\forall$ admits a distal order-expansion.
 Since $Th(\CC^<)$ is distal, every formula admits a strong honest definition by Lemma \ref{lemma:dist defns}. \end{proof}